Tentative field trips and activities for 2023 are listed below. Updates and changes are in RED.

 As more activities and field trips are planned, updated information will be posted here and in the Moki Messenger.
 Please read General Information About Field Trips and check forthcoming issues of the Moki Messenger and monitor this webpage for updates.
 Field trip participants must be current, fully-vaccinated SJBAS members.
 For information about these trips or to sign up, please contact the trip leaders directly.

 This trip schedule is a “work in progress.”
 Although we hope to go on the outings as planned, these dates and destinations are subject to change due to adverse weather or road conditions, unanticipated scheduling conflicts, or changes made by the leaders.
 Click on the hyperlinks for more information about trip destinations or meeting presentations.

-Field Trip Difficulty Ratings:
+Field Trip Difficulty Ratings

-Easygoing: Trip is suitable for members in reasonable health who have no problem walking on mostly smooth, relatively flat surfaces up to 1 mile.
+- Easygoing: Trip is suitable for members in reasonable health who have no problem walking on mostly smooth, relatively flat surfaces up to 1 mile.
 For example, touring a museum or pueblo, or participating in a walking tour in downtown Durango.
 Trips generally take place close to roads and support services.

-Easy Active: Trip is suitable for active people in good health.
-Hikes are usually less than 3 miles on well-defined trails, with elevation gains and losses up to 400 feet.
+- Easy Active: Trip is suitable for active people in good health.
+Hikes are usually less than 3 miles on well-defined trails, with elevation gains and losses up to 250 feet.
 Trips generally take place within a few miles of roads, but not necessarily other support services.

-Moderate: Trip is suitable for energetic, experienced hikers.Hikes may be up to 7 miles, mostly on established trails that can be rocky and steep in places, with elevation gains and losses up to 2000 feet.
+- Moderate: Trip is suitable for energetic, experienced hikers.Hikes may be up to 5 miles, mostly on established trails that can be rocky and steep in places, with elevation gains and losses up to 800 feet.
 Trips may take place in remote locations.

-Hard: Trip is suitable only for physically fit, strong hikers.
-Hikes are generally strenuous, may be longer than 7 miles, may be on poorly defined trails or off-trail, with elevation gains and losses greater than 2000 feet.
+- Hard: Trip is suitable only for physically fit, strong hikers.
+Hikes are generally strenuous, may be longer than 5 miles, may be on poorly defined trails or off-trail, with elevation gains and losses greater than 800 feet.
 Trips often take place in remote locations.
 Backpacking trips, by their very nature, would be considered “Hard.”

 In addition to the following trips, there are several important conferences scheduled for this year, including the Pecos Conference.
 Check the Moki Messenger or our website, www.sjbas.org, for details.